Development of the hospital-acquired complications (HACs) list

 Collaboration with the Independent Hospital Pricing Authority

-The Commission and the Independent Hospital Pricing Authority established a Joint Working Party (JWP) in 2012 to consider potential approaches to pricing for safety and quality in public hospital services in Australia.
+The Commission and the Independent Health and Aged Care Pricing Authority (IHACPA) established a Joint Working Party (JWP) in 2012 to consider potential approaches to pricing for safety and quality in public hospital services in Australia.

 Measurement is foundational to advancing safety and quality improvement.
 To understand what the major safety issues are across the care continuum, meaningful metrics are required to identify, measure and proactively mitigate patient safety risks.
 The JWP therefore also considered how existing data that is routinely generated from the patient medical record (patient clinical data) could be used to drive improvements in healthcare safety and quality.